tuxiqae/domain-word/README.md

 and also that it's not easy to check whether a specific word is taken (because there could be many suffixes).

-This project allows you to quckly (and dirtily) check whether (and how) a specific word can still be acquired.
+This project allows you to quickly (and dirtily) check whether (and how) a specific word can still be acquired.
 There is a surprising number still available:
 [ev.il](http://ev.il/), [mourni.ng](http://mourni.ng/), [sna.ps](http://sna.ps), [enor.mo.us](http://enor.mo.us/), etc.